DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/_edi/CUSTOMER/DOCUMENTS/Customer-purchase-order-acknowledgement.md

 ---
-# required metadata

-title: EDI Customer
-description: EDI Customer Documents - Customer purchase order acknowledgement
-author: Monica du Toit
-manager: Pontus Ek
-ms.date: 2025-08-27
-ms.topic: article
-ms.prod:
-ms.service: dynamics-ax-applications
-ms.technology:

-# optional metadata

-ms.search.form:  SalesTableListPage, Action:SAB_EDIStagingFormRun_POA, SAB_EDICustPOACodesMapping
-audience: Application User
-# ms.devlang:
-ms.reviewer: Monica du Toit

-# ms.tgt_pltfrm:
-ms.custom:
-ms.search.region: IconEDICustomerDocuments
-# ms.search.industry: [leave blank for most, retail, public sector]
-ms.author: Monica du Toit
-ms.search.validFrom:   2016-05-31
-ms.dyn365.ops.version:  AX 7.0.1
+layout: product-content
+header: Electronic Data Interchange (EDI)
+toc: true
 ---

 # Customer purchase order acknowledgement

 EDI customers may require a purchase order acknowledgement (POA) for an order and can be one of the reasons a sales order is being put on hold.
-Where the [Customer purchase order acknowledgement document setting profile](../SETUP/SETTING-PROFILES/Customer-purchase-order-acknowledgement.md) **Lock order** is set to _Yes_, the sales order will be put on hold till the the POA has been sent.
+Where the [Customer purchase order acknowledgement document setting profile](../SETUP/SETTING-PROFILES/Customer-purchase-order-acknowledgement) **Lock order** is set to _Yes_, the sales order will be put on hold till the the POA has been sent.
 The Hold code that will be used is determined by the **POA pending hold code** assigned on **EDI > Setup > EDI parameters** tab **Hold codes**.

 > Note: Customer purchase order acknowledgement (POA) can only be sent for a sales order created via EDI.